jacquesasinyo/Sentiments_analysis_on_tweets/README.md

 # Sentiments_analysis_on_tweets
 Perform sentiment analysis on tweet.
-Experimented with logistic regression and  Naives Bayes And continuous bag of word models
+Experimented with logistic regression, Naives Bayes And continuous bag of word models